Skip to content

 • Basic understanding of YAML syntax

-Step 1: Your First Manifest
+Step 1: Create Your First Application Manifest

 Let's create a simple virtual machine manifest.
-Create a file called my-first-vm.yaml:

 my-first-vm.yaml